 Despite the changes, this franchise cannot escape their snake bitten nature, with their only two championship wins occurring back to back in 1960 and 1961 in the AFL.
 The Titans made it to the Super Bowl only once, losing a heartbreaker to the Greatest Show on Turf in the St. Louis Rams in 1999.
 Quarterback Steve McNair’s pass on the final play of the game to wide receiver Andre Dyson resulted in a tackle just inches short of the goal line in the waning seconds of the game, sealing a Rams victory and breaking the hearts of Titans fans.

 Not all history has favored the opposition, however, as the Titans were the beneficiaries of one of the most famous plays in NFL history.
 Nicknamed the Music City Miracle, an unlikely play at the end of a 2000 Wild Card playoff game against the Buffalo Bills saw tight end Frank Wycheck throw a lateral pass to Kevin Dyson who sprinted 75 yards to the end zone and a Tennessee victory.
 Fans have debated for years about whether or not it was actually a lateral pass, but the Titans had the call go their way and moved on in the playoffs that year.

-Today, third year Quarterback (and former second overall pick) Marcus Mariota has every intention of leading this team not only back to the title game, but to their first Super Bowl victory.
-Circling around him in the huddle this season will be receivers Eric Decker, Tajae Sharp, Harry Douglas, and Rishard Matthews.
-Number five overall pick Corey Davis from Western Michigan also hopes to make an impact at wide receiver.
-Delanie Walker will bear the brunt of the work at Tight End.
-The running back position received a big upgrade through the draft with Derrick Henry being selected from Alabama and with the acquisition of DeMarco Murray, who hopes to regain his previous form after an uncharacteristically forgettable season in Philadelphia.
+Today, fourth year Quarterback (and former second overall pick) Marcus Mariota has every intention of leading this team not only back to the title game, but to their first Super Bowl victory.
+Circling around him in the huddle this season will be receivers Corey Davis, Taywan Taylor, and Tajae Sharp.
+Adding Adam Humphries from Tampa Bay and AJ Brown via the second round of the 2019 draft has given Mariota a ton of talent in the passing game.
+Delanie Walker is back healthy and running back Derrick Henry, who had a great season finding the holes in defense and exploiting them for some big gains in 2018, plans to do the same this year.